 What Age Should My Child Start Violin?

-Almost every parent wants to believe (even if they won’t admit it) that their child will be a prodigy if they enroll them in music lessons early enough.
+Almost every parent wants to believe (even if they won’t admit it) that their child will be a prodigy if they enroll them in violin lessons early enough.
 After watching YouTube videos of three and four-year olds with incredible mastery of the violin, it is only natural to want to enroll your youngster in lessons as soon as possible.
 So what is the right age?

 Children as young as three years old can start studying with a professional violin teacher, thanks to the Suzuki method and scaled-down instruments.
 However, there is more to consider than size and age.
 For other children, five and six turn out to be the best age.
 Here are some questions to consider when deciding if your child is ready for violin lessons.